Click here to download the full example code

 While this makes sense for other

-shading types, it is not permitted
+shading types, it is no longer permitted

-shading='flat'.
-Historically, Matplotlib silently dropped the last
+Matplotlib v3.3).
+Historically, Matplotlib silently dropped the last row and

-behavior is still desired, simply drop the last row and column manually:
+still desired, simply drop the last row and column manually:

 Nearest Shading, same shape grid#